mdeblaauw/lightSwitcherModel/README.md

 # lightSwitcherModel

 This repository is a setup to do experiments into voice verification using deep meta-learning and, especially deep metric-learning models.
 The experiments are automatically organised with [Sacred](https://github.com/IDSIA/sacred) and visualised with [Omniboard](https://github.com/vivekratnavel/omniboard).
+The goal of these experiments is to create a voice verification model that can be used to verify users of a voice assistant application.
+At this moment, a voice assistant PoC is created and visible in this [repo](https://github.com/mdeblaauw/lightSwitcher).

 ## Instructions